 The nature of the harm should be named or specified instead of simply referring to “a risk”.
 It is a risk of something specific happening.
 The harm can be physical, mental, emotional, social, legal, financial or community.
 The definition includes discomfort.
 Discomfort is quite subjective but must again be evaluated by the IRB members.

 D. Probability of harm

 Risk is a statement of probability that a given harm might occur.
 Presumably a high probability (99%) of a mild harm (rated 1 out of 10) is a risk, but cosidered minimal.
 A more challenging question is whether or not a low probability (0.005%) of a high magnitude harm (10 out of 10) is still considered minimal, The harm is significant, but the risk of that harm is vanishingly small.
 Such a determination is made on a case-by-case basis by the IRB, and the reasoning is documented.
 It shoudl be noted that the consent form rules only require that the risk be listed if it is "reasonably foreseeable".

 E. What is the severity of the Harm?

-For the person who has become the 1 in the 1/1000 ratio, what is the predicted severity or magnitude of the harm?
+As part of the determination process, the IRB will consider questions like the following: For the person who has become the 1 in the 1/1000 ratio, what is the predicted severity or magnitude of the harm?
 What is the most likely result and what is the worst-case result?
 What can be done to minimize the severity?
 In biomedical studies death is often the worst-case scenario.
-With survey studies, the magnitude might be a question that might lead one to have a psychotic event or to be identified as a part of a stigmatized group.
+With survey studies, the magnitude might be a question that could lead one to have a psychotic event or to be identified as a part of a stigmatized group.